joshhus/blockchain-sw-25/howto/console-deploy-ocp.md

 ### 2. (OpenShift cluster only) Apply the Security Context Constraint
 {: #webhook-scc}

-The {{site.data.keyword.blockchainfull_notm}} Platform requires specific security and access policies to be added to your project.
-Copy the security context constraint object below and save it to your local system as `ibp-scc.yaml`.
+The {{site.data.keyword.blockchainfull_notm}} Platform requires specific security and access policies to be added to the `ibpinfra` project.
+Copy the security context constraint object below and save it to your local system as `ibpinfra-scc.yaml`.

 ```yaml
 allowHostDirVolumePlugin: true